-Now imagine, in an unprecedented move, that government regulators put Tribal Nations and environmental groups in charge of selecting the Independent Monitors and training them.
-This, the regulators said, would bring more credibility to the process, as it would assure construction would meet the highest possible environmental standards.
+Now imagine, in an unprecedented move, that government regulators put Tribal Nations and environmental groups in charge of selecting and training the Independent Monitors.
+This, regulators said, would bring more credibility to the process, as it would assure construction would meet the highest possible environmental standards.

 What do you think would happen next?

 As I imagine it, the pipeline company would blow a corporate gasket, argue the process was deeply biased, and do whatever it could to change the rules.